cloudmesh-community/fa18-516-19/project-report/report.md

 There are other alternatives to the LAMP stack as each component can be exchanged for another application.
-Some list the LAMP stack as Linux, Apache, MySQL & PHP/Python/Perl because each one of the last P components can be a substitute for another. " There [1] are several variants of the four stack model as well. ...
+Some list the LAMP stack as Linux, Apache, MySQL & PHP/Python/Perl because each one of the last P components can be a substitute for another.

+> There ^[per Potter, see [@Potter].] are several variants of the four stack model as well. ...

 	- WAMP: Windows, Apache, MySQL & PHP
 	- WISA: Windows, IIS, SQL &  ASP.net
-	- MAMP: MacOS, Apache, MySQL & PHP “( Retrieved 2018)
+	- MAMP: MacOS, Apache, MySQL & PHP

 ## OpenAPIs